fraenku/java/doc/nosql/elasticsearch/README.md

 ## What is it?
 ElasticSearch is an open-source, scalable search engine based on Lucene.
+It is also considered as a document store, a document beeing a serialized json-file

 ## Where did it came from?
 The base of ElasticSearch is Lucene, a library in Java (started around 1997),